 Coming across such issues is, I’m pleased to say, increasingly rare.
-But Windows being Windows it wasn’t long before I, myself, was face to face with one the most common cause of complaint from the Microsoft faithful: the infamous Error 7.
+But Windows being Windows means it wasn’t long before I was face to face with the most common cause of complaint from Chrome for Windows users: the infamous Error 7.

 Google Chrome throws an ‘Error 7′ when the built-in auto-update mechanism, tasked with quietly updating you to the latest and greatest release in the background, fails.
 The causes for it failing are both too varied and too context dependent to be reproducible or pinned down to any one specific issue.

 Whatever the causes, the end result is that the background service that checks for and fetches updates goes a bit bananas.

 I encountered the issue by chance.
 Having recently switched my channel from Stable to Beta, I loaded Settings > About to check if there was a more current update available.
 And there it was; staring back in all its un-insightful glory:

 Update failed (error: 7) An error occurred while checking for updates: Egads!
 Installation failed.
 Please try again.
 Error code = 0x00000000.